Unfortunately, Amazon has started to suck.

 Buying clothes on Amazon isn’t a good experience

-- Clothing styles are all over the place, and it’s hard to find something that fits your style.
+Clothing styles are all over the place, and it’s hard to find something that fits your own preferences.

 Amazon Prime Shipping also sucks now

 To be fair to Amazon, this doesn’t affect all regions equally.
-Some have recovered partially or totally, but the problem is widespread enough that many users prefer to cancel Prime since they’re not getting their money’s worth.
+But the problem is widespread enough that many users prefer to cancel Prime since they’re no longer getting the 2 day shipping Amazon advertised.

 At this point, Walmart is rapidly gaining on Amazon and offers close enough shipping times, but without an extra $10 a month.